Amisha0044/terraform-zero-to-hero_AV/Day-2/07-tfvars.md

 terraform apply -var-file=dev.tfvars
 ```

+# Terraform Project Structure in Organizations
+- providers.tf
+- input.tf
+- output.tf
+- main.tf
+- terraform.tfvars (imp) [only file to be changed for changing the values/parameterizing]

 By using `.tfvars` files, you can keep your Terraform code more generic and flexible while tailoring configurations to different scenarios and environments.